bitsbits-exe/Sim-RC-Controller/README.md

 Arduino Method:

 - Outputs are a little jittery, I think it's due to how the PPM frames are being generated and the memory buffer size on the pro mini/pro micro.
 I wanted to keep the form factor small, but I might need to experiment with larger boards (or figure out how to get CRSF in to the trainer port)

+- To avoid the jitters, use an RP2040-Zero instead of a ProMini/ProMicro.